 As defined in this standard, take action, if there is one, based on the success or otherwise of the OCT MMPDU transmission by the TR-MLME.

-Figure YYY illustrates the complete routing of OCT messages based on the procedure described above in this subclause.
-Figure YYY(a) depicts the routing of the forward path, i.e., from a requesting multi-band device (MBD) that initiates the OCT procedure with a responding MBD.
-Figure YYY(b) depicts the routing of the return path, i.e., from a responding MBD that generates an OCT MMPDU in response to the reception of an OCT MMPDU from a requesting MBD.
+Figure YYY illustrates the complete forwarding of OCT messages based on the procedure described above in this subclause.
+Figure YYY(a) depicts the forward path, i.e., from a requesting multi-band device (MBD) that initiates the OCT procedure with a responding MBD.
+Figure YYY(b) depicts the return path, i.e., from a responding MBD that generates an OCT MMPDU in response to the reception of an OCT MMPDU from a requesting MBD.